 The NetNews benchmark [Swartz 1996], created in 1996, is a shell script that performs a small-file workload comparable to that which is seen on a USENET NetNews server.
-It performs some setup work, and then executes the following three phases multiple times:
+It performs some setup work, and then executes the following three phases multiple times.

-- (1) Unbatch Measures the receiving and storing of new articles.
-Enough data is used to ensure that all caches are flushed. - (2) Batch Measures the sending of backlogged articles to other sites.
-Articles are batched on every third pass to reduce the runtime of the benchmark, but they should be large enough so they will not be cached when they are re-used.

-(3) Expire - Measures the removal of "expired" articles.
+- (1) Unbatch: measures the receiving and storing of new articles.
+Enough data is used to ensure that all caches are flushed. - (2) Batch: measures the sending of backlogged articles to other sites.
+Articles are batched on every third pass so as to reduce the runtime of the benchmark, but should be large enough such that they will not be cached when reused. - (3) Expire: measures the removal of "expired" articles.
 Since article timestamps are not relevant in a benchmark setting, the number of history entries is recorded after each unbatch phase.
-This information is used to expire articles from more than some number of previous passes.
-The list of articles to be deleted is written to one file while the modified history file is written to another.
+This information is used to delete expired articles from more than some number of previous passes.
+The list of articles to be deleted is written to one file, while the modified history file is written to another.

-One of the surveyed papers [Seltzer et al. 2000] used this benchmark without the Batch phase to analyze performance.
-It is a good benchmark in the sense that it is meta-data intensive, and stresses the file system (given a large enough workload).
+One of the surveyed papers [Seltzer et al. 2000] used this benchmark without the batch phase to analyze performance.
+It is a good benchmark in the sense that it is metadata intensive, and stresses the file system (given a large enough workload).
 However, while the data size used in the surveyed paper was considered by the authors to be large (270MB for the unbatch phase, and 250MB for the expire phase), it is much smaller than sizes seen in the real world.
-The paper states that "two years ago, a full news feed could exceed 2.5 GB of data, or 750,000 articles per day.
-Anecdotal evidence suggests that a full news feed today is 15-20 GB per day."
-This shows how a static workload from 1996 is not realistic just four years later.
+The paper states that "two years ago, a full news feed could exceed 2.5GB of data, or 750,000 articles per day.
+Anecdotal evidence suggests that a full news feed today is 15-20GB per day."
+This shows how a static workload from 1996 is no longer realistic just four years later.
 In addition to the unrealistic workload size, a USENET NetNews server workload is not very common these days, and it may be difficult to extrapolate results from this benchmark to applications that more people use.

-7.8 Other Macro-Benchmarks
+7.8 Other Macrobenchmarks

-This section describes two infrequently used macro-benchmarks that appeared in the surveyed research papers.
+This section describes two infrequently used macrobenchmarks that appeared in the surveyed research papers.

-NetBench and dbench.
+NetBench and Dbench.
 NetBench [VeriTest 2002] is a benchmark used to measure the performance of file servers.
 It uses a network of PCs to generate file I/O requests to a file server.
-According to the dbench README file [A. Tridgell 1999], NetBench's main drawback is that properly running the benchmark requires a lab with 60-150 PCs running Windows, connected with switched fast Ethernet, and a high-end server.
-It also states that since the benchmark is "very fussy," the machines should be personally monitored.
+According to the dbench README file [Tridgell 1999], NetBench's main drawback is that properly running it requires a lab with 60-150 PCs running Windows, connected with switched fast Ethernet and a high-end server.
+The dbench README file also states that since the benchmark is "very fussy," the machines should be personally monitored.
 Because of these factors, this benchmark is rarely used outside of the corporate world.

-Dbench is an open-source program that runs on Linux machines and produces the same file system load as NetBench would on a Samba server but without making any networking calls.
+Dbench is an open-source program that runs on Linux machines and produces the same file system load as NetBench would on a Samba server, but without making any networking calls.
 It was used in one surveyed paper to measure performance [Schmuck and Haskin 2002].
 The metrics reported by dbench are true throughput and the throughput expected on a Win9X machine.